rishabhbalaji/deepfake-detector/docs/research_log.md

 -   **Key Techniques:** Label Smoothing, Cosine Annealing LR, Gradual Unfreezing, Early Stopping (`patience=15`).
 -   **Expected Outcome:** A potentially lower validation loss, representing the performance ceiling for this architecture.
+-
+---
+### Log Entry: October 16, 2025

+**Conclusion of All Training Experiments:**

+Completed the final stochastic training run (V6).
+The experiment achieved a best validation loss of **0.2369** before early stopping was triggered.
+This final run confirms that our previous results are robust.

+**Final Model Selection:**
+After analyzing the results of all experimental runs, the model from **Run 2 remains the definitive champion**.
+It achieved the lowest validation loss of **0.2000**, indicating the best generalization and confidence.
+This model, saved as `best_detector_v2_88acc.pth`, is now officially selected as the core of the Detection Module.

+**Phase 1 Completion:**
+The experimental phase is now complete.
+The next and final step for Phase 1 is to integrate the champion model (`best_detector_v2_88acc.pth`) into the FastAPI application to create a production-ready detection endpoint.